emtee40/SPMC-wiki/Advanced-Keymap-for-NVIDIA-Shield-TV-and-Logitech-Harmony-Hub-Remote-Control.md

 Data from codecinfo is useful for submitting bug reports.
 It can confirm video and audio codecs in use, frame rate, hardware acceleration, buffer size and CPU utilization.

-Note: this keymap is adapted from Amazon FireTV custom keymaps for Kodi
+Note: this keymap is adapted from Amazon Fire TV custom keymaps for Kodi